 }

-Now, the reference to Context in the Parser and the reference to the string slice in the Context have different lifetimes, and we’ve ensured that the lifetime of the string slice is longer than the reference to the Context.
+Now the reference to Context in the Parser and the reference to the string slice in the Context have different lifetimes; we’ve ensured that the lifetime of the string slice is longer than the reference to the Context.

-That was a very long-winded example, but as we mentioned at the start of this chapter, these features are pretty niche.
-You won’t often need this syntax, but it can come up in situations like this one, where you need to refer to something you have a reference to.
+That was a very long-winded example, but as we mentioned at the start of this chapter, Rust’s advanced features are very specific.
+You won’t often need the syntax we described in this example, but in such situations, you’ll know how to refer to something you have a reference to.

 Lifetime Bounds on References to Generic Types

-In the “Trait Bounds” section of Chapter 10, we discussed using trait bounds on generic types.
-We can also add lifetime parameters as constraints on generic types, and these are called lifetime bounds.
+In the “Trait Bounds” section in Chapter 10, we discussed using trait bounds on generic types.
+We can also add lifetime parameters as constraints on generic types; these are called lifetime bounds.
 Lifetime bounds help Rust verify that references in generic types won’t outlive the data they’re referencing.

+prod: check xref

-For an example, consider a type that is a wrapper over references.
-Recall the RefCell<T> type from the “RefCell<T> and the Interior Mutability Pattern” section of Chapter 15: its borrow and borrow_mut methods return the types Ref and RefMut, respectively.
+As an example, consider a type that is a wrapper over references.
+Recall the RefCell<T> type from “RefCell<T> and the Interior Mutability Pattern” on page XX in Chapter 15: its borrow and borrow_mut methods return the types Ref and RefMut, respectively.
 These types are wrappers over references that keep track of the borrowing rules at runtime.
 The definition of the Ref struct is shown in Listing 19-16, without lifetime bounds for now:

+prod: check/link xref (ch 15)

-Filename: src/lib.rs
+src/lib.rs

 struct Ref<'a, T>(&'a T);

-Listing 19-16: Defining a struct to wrap a reference to a generic type; without lifetime bounds to start
+Listing 19-16: Defining a struct to wrap a reference to a generic type, without lifetime bounds to start

 Without explicitly constraining the lifetime 'a in relation to the generic parameter T, Rust will error because it doesn’t know how long the generic type T will live: